jainikpurohit/snake-and-ladder/README.md

 - Ensure that your backend server is properly configured to handle API requests.
 - Connect to the appropriate MongoDB instance if saving and loading game states.

+## Upcoming Features
+- **Multiplayer Mode**: Add support for multiple players.
+- **Customizable Board**: Allow users to customize the size and layout of the board and reshuffle snake and ladder positions.
+- **Save and Load**: Implement more advanced game state saving and loading features and includes prompts.
+- **Winner Announcement**: Eye catching winner announcement above the board.
+- **User Authentication**: Add support for User authentication and display all previous game stored by same user.
+- **Observability**: Measure metric and add more Observability for the application.

+## Known Issues
+- **Misalignment of Board Cells**: Some cells on the board may be misaligned with others.
+- **Dice Roll Text**: Dice Roll value is not being reflected correctly when you load game.

 ## License